 Cultural exchange should go both ways when you host an au pair.
-Including her in your family's traditions can go a long way towards alleviating homesickness; however, embracing her Holiday traditions as well shows her you care about her, and can reduce her feelings of isolation.
+Including her in your family's traditions can go a long way towards alleviating homesickness — but embracing her traditions, as well, shows her you care about her and can reduce her feelings of isolation.

 Encourage Social Outings with Friends

+Your au pair will be involved in classes and have access to groups of other au pairs in her program.
+Make sure you give her adequate time off and support her participation in social groups.
 To help reduce homesickness, try encouraging your au pair to go out with her new friends in her free time.
-Spending time with friends is a great way to reduce homesickness, she may have an au pair friend from the same country she is from and can share memories of traditions they have in common.
+Spending time with friends is a great way to reduce homesickness.
+She may even have an au pair friend from the same country she is from and can share memories of traditions they have in common.

 Get Involved with the Community

-Engaging with the community is a wonderful way to help reduce the feelings of homesickness and one way to do this is through volunteering.
-Local food banks, homeless and women's shelters, and even animal shelters are all great places to volunteer any time of the year, and more so over the colder months when the Holidays typically fall.
+Engaging with the community is a wonderful way to help reduce the feelings of homesickness and one way to do this is through volunteering and joining community groups or settings.
+Local food banks, homeless and women's shelters, and even animal shelters are all great places to volunteer any time of the year.
 Becoming a volunteer further enriches the Au Pair's experience by exposing her to a wider range of traditions while knowing she has made a difference.